 The Corporation for Public Broadcasting requires that Section 6 (Local Content and Services Report) of the annual Station Activity Survey (SAS) be posted to the station webpage within 10 days of it being filed with the CPB.
-WJFF's 2013 SAS was filed on February 14th, 2014 and the information below was posted on February 20th.
+Click here to download WJFF's 2016 Local Content and Services Report.

 Copies of WJFF's Annual Financial Reports (AFR) may be obtained in digital form by contacting WJFF's station manager via telephone or email.
 A printed copy may also be requested.